Homestead just keeps rolling.

 The Spartans (24-1) have won 16 games in a row and will take on South Side (16-9), which defeated Wayne 89-29 in the other semifinal, at 7:30 p.m. today for the sectional championship.
 The Archers were the last Indiana team to stay within single digits of Homestead, falling 56-49 on Jan.
 10.

 The Spartans are looking for their sixth sectional championship in seven years and have embraced the idea that a title in this round of the tournament is to be expected for their program.

 “There's always pressure, but we take it as excitement,” Parker said of chasing a sectional championship.
 “We take it as, 'We're going to get another one.'
 That's our goal and we're going to try our best to not shy away from it.”

-The Spartans, who start three players at least 5-foot-11 and bring 5-11 Alison Stephens off the bench, had a significant height advantage against the Eagles and used it early.
-They made a concerted effort to get the ball in the post to Patterson and Amber Austin in the first quarter.
+The Spartans, who start three players at least 5-foot-11 and bring 5-11 Alison Stephens off the bench, had a significant height advantage and used it early.
+Homestead made a concerted effort to get the ball in the post to Patterson and Amber Austin in the first quarter.

 Patterson had seven points in the opening quarter as a result, powering her way to the basket several times.

 “We really used our size to our advantage,” Parker said.
 “Getting into the post and a few times we were able to get the kick-outs, which was important, and we made some shots.
 We really just worked hard and moved the ball fast and I think that's what helped us.”

 In the second quarter, the Spartans' defense really stepped up the pressure, making it difficult for Columbia City to get shots off.
 Austin had a pair of blocks and the Eagles managed just three points in the quarter, trailing 32-10 at the half.